Artezio/SURVEYBUILDER/packages/demo-app/README.md

 &nbsp;
 # Usage
+Make sure you have installed all dependencies, if not run following:
+>$ yarn

-To run app type following in the root directory(art-forms/packages/demo-app/):
+To run app, type following in the current directory(art-forms/packages/demo-app/):
 >$ yarn start

 After you run app, webpack devServer will be launched on 3000 port http://localhost:3000/.